Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we consider $k$-CVRP in general metrics and improve the approximation ratio for $k$ smaller than a sufficiently large value, say $k\leq 1.7\times 10^7$.
+In this paper, we consider $k$-CVRP in general metrics and improve the approximation ratio for $k$ less than a sufficiently large value, approximately $k\leq 1.7\times 10^7$.
 Although most of our algorithms, such as EX-ITP, are simple or extensions of the classic methods, the analysis is technically involved.
 We need to carefully analyze the structure of the solutions and most of our analysis is based on pure combinatorial analysis.
-We think that analyzing better theoretical bounds for simple and classic algorithms is an interesting and important task in algorithms.
-We also believe that our methods have potential to be applied to more routing problems, such as the Capacitated Arc Routing Problem (CARP)~\cite{GoldenW81}, where the demands are defined for edges instead of vertices.
+We think that analyzing better theoretical bounds for simple and classic algorithms is an interesting and important task in algorithm research.
+We also believe that our methods have potential to be applied to more routing problems.